-While the UK is leading the rest of Europe on total vaccinations, other countries are ahead in terms of the percentage of their population fully vaccinated against the disease, which usually means two doses of the jab.
+While the UK is way ahead of the rest of Europe on total vaccinations administered, other countries are ahead in terms of the percentage of their population fully vaccinated against the disease, which usually means two doses of the jab.

 The UK, keen to get first jabs in as many people as possible, is waiting longer than other countries to administer the second one.

-Who has made the best progress, relatively speaking?
+Who has made the best progress, relative to population size?

 The UK has administered the most vaccines overall, but it also leads in terms of vaccinations per capita of population.

 Serbia and Hungary are also strong on this measure.
 Both have expanded their vaccine portfolios by buying jabs made in Russia and China.

 Explore the map below to see how other countries in Europe are doing.

 There have been claims the COVID jab rollout is seeing "vaccine apartheid" develop in parts of the world.